wuyichen24/system-design-knowledge/patterns/transaction_patterns/Saga.md

 - Supports for long-lived transactions (Other microservices are not blocked if a microservice is running for a long time).

 ### Cons
-- Increases the complexity of an application.
+- Increases the complexity of an application (difficult to design, debug, etc.).
 - Lack of isolation between transactions.

 ## Consideration